mmiranda222/.statsuite/content/contributing/report an issue.md

 5. Release<br>
 _skipped_

-### Design worflow
+### Graphical Design worflow
 1. Review<br>
-The Design Team reviews the description of the issue and make sure it is clear and understandable.
+The Graphical Design Team reviews the description of the issue and make sure it is clear and understandable.
 If some parts are not clear, the Design Team contacts (through comments) the PM Team in order to clarify it.<br>
 **DoD**: the issue is quality checked and ready for Implementation.<br>

 2. Implement<br>
-The issue is being worked on by the Design Team.<br>
+The issue is being worked on by the Graphical Design Team.<br>
-**DoD**: The design is completed, and a merge request is submitted.<br>
+**DoD**: The graphical design is completed, and a merge request is submitted.<br>

 3. Peer-review<br>
-The merge request and underlying code is reviewed by a third-party member of the Design Team.<br>
+The merge request and underlying code is reviewed by a third-party member of the Graphical Design Team.<br>
-**DoD**: the design meets the coding standards, the merge request is merged to the dev branch and deployed to the appropriate test environment (quality-assurance).<br>
+**DoD**: the graphical design meets the coding standards, the merge request is merged to the dev branch and deployed to the appropriate test environment (quality-assurance).<br>

 4. Quality Assurance<br>
-The PM Team tests the implementation of the design in the quality-assurance environment.<br>
+The PM Team tests the implementation of the graphical design in the quality-assurance environment.<br>
-**DoD**: the design of the issue is validated and meets the user acceptance.<br>
+**DoD**: the graphical design of the issue is validated and meets the user acceptance.<br>

 5. Release<br>
 _skipped_